How was the Fitness Index developed?

-Potential initial elements for the AFI data index were scored for relevance by a panel of 26 health and physical activity experts in 2008 (listed in Appendix B).
-Two Delphi method–type rounds of scoring were used to reach consensus on whether each item should be included in the data index and the weight it should carry in the calculations.
+In 2008, potential indicators for the ACSM American Fitness Index were identified and scored for relevance by a panel of 26 health and physical activity experts.
+Then, two rounds of Delphi-method scoring were used to reach consensus on whether each of the potential indicators should be included and the weight each selected indicator should carry in the Fitness Index.

 w = weight assigned to indicator